Dornier Do J. "Wal"

 Development

-The Do J had a high-mounted strut-braced parasol wing with two piston engines mounted in tandem in a central nacelle above the wing; one engine drove a tractor and the other drove a pusher propeller.
-The hull made use of Claudius Dornier's patented sponsons on the hull's sides, first pioneered with the earlier, Dornier-designed Zeppelin-Lindau Rs.IV flying boat late in World War I.[1][2] The Do J made its maiden flight on 6 November 1922.
-The flight, as well as most production until 1932, took place in Italy because of the restrictions on aviation in Germany after World War I under the terms of the Treaty of Versailles.
-Dornier began to produce the Wal in Germany in 1931; production went on until 1936.
+The Do J had a high-mounted strut-braced parasol wing with two piston engines mounted in tandem in a central nacelle above the wing in a push-pull configuration and the hull used Claudius Dornier's patented side sponsons pioneered with the Zeppelin-Lindau Rs.IV flying boat of 1918.
+The Do J made its maiden flight on 6 November 1922 and production ran interrupted until 1932, still in Italy because and back in Germany from 1931 and until 1936 for the Luftwaffe.

-In the military version (Militärwal in German),[3] a crew of two to four rode in an open cockpit near the nose of the hull.
-There was one machine gun position in the bow in front of the cockpit and one or two amidships.
-Beginning with Spain, military versions were delivered to Argentina, Chile and the Netherlands for use in their colonies; examples were also sent to Yugoslavia, the Soviet Union and to the end of production Italy and Germany.
-The main military users, Spain and the Netherlands, manufactured their own versions under licence.
-Several countries, notably Italy, Norway, Portugal, Uruguay and Germany, employed the Wal for military tasks.
+In the military version (Militärwal in German) had a crew of 2-4 rode in an open cockpit close to the nose, plus a machine gun position in the bow and 1-2 amidships.
+Spain was soon followed as a customer by Argentina, Chile and the Netherlands but also Yugoslavia and eventually the Soviet Union and the late version for Italy and Germany.
+Spain and the Netherlands manufactured their own versions under licence and military versions were used by Italy, Norway, Portugal, Uruguay and Germany.

-The civil version (Kabinenwal or Verkehrswal) [3] had a cabin in the nose, offering space for up to 12 passengers, while the open cockpit was moved further aft.
-Main users of this version were Germany, Italy, Brazil and Colombia.
+The civilian version (Kabinenwal or Verkehrswal) had a reworked, glassed cabin in the nose with two rows of six seats, for 12 passengers which required to pushed the open cockpit further aft.
+It was used by Germany, Italy, Brazil and Colombia on local lines.

 A record-Setter

-On 18 August 1930, Wolfgang von Gronau started on a transatlantic flight in the same Dornier Wal (D-1422) Amundsen had flown, establishing the northern air route over the Atlantic, flying from Sylt (Germany)-Iceland-Greenland-Labrador-New York 4,670 mi (7,520 km)) in 47 flight hours.
-In 1932 von Gronau flew a Dornier Wal (D-2053) called the "Grönland Wal" (Greenland Whale) on a round-the-world flight.
+On 18 August 1930, Wolfgang von Gronau started his attempt of a transatlantic flight with the Wal D-1422 Amundsen had flown, creating a northern air route over the Atlantic from Sylt in Germany to Iceland, Greenland, Labrador and New York over 4,670 mi (7,520 km)), 47 flight hours.
+In 1932 von Gronau flew D-2053 ("Grönland Wal") on a round-the-world flight.

-The Portuguese military aviator major Sarmento de Beires and his crew (captain Jorge de Castilho as navigator and lieutenant Manuel Gouveia as flight engineer) made the first aerial crossing of the Atlantic Ocean by night in a Dornier J named Argos.
-The crossing was made on the night of the 16 to 17 March 1927, from the Bijagós Archipelago in Portuguese Guinea to Fernando de Noronha island in Brazil.
+The Portuguese military aviator major Sarmento de Beires and crew made the first aerial crossing of the Atlantic by night on their Wal "Argos" on 16-17 March 1927 from the Bijagós Archipelago (Portuguese Guinea) to Fernando de Noronha (Brazil).

-Two Dornier Wals (D-ALOX Passat and D-AKER Boreas) also played an important role in the Third German Antarctic Expedition of 1939.
+Two Dornier Wals (D-ALOX "Passat" and D-AKER "Boreas") were also centerpiece in the Third German Antarctic Expedition of 1939.

 South Atlantic Air Mail

-From September 1934 a second merchantman was available, so that Lufthansa now had a support ship at each end of the trans-ocean stage, providing radio navigation signals and catapult launchings.
-When they did not have to take off from the water under their own power, the flying boats could carry more fuel.
-Once the incoming mail from Europe had arrived in West Africa (also by Wal from the Canary Islands), the support ship would steam out to sea in the direction of South America for 36 hours before using its catapult to launch the airplane.
-On the return trip a Wal would fly the stage from Natal to Fernando de Noronha, and then be carried out to sea overnight.
-The same airplane was then catapulted off to fly to West Africa the following morning, i.e., after twelve hours travel on the ship.
-From April 1935 the ships no longer carried the flying boats out to sea.
-The Wal was launched offshore, and flew the entire distance across the ocean.
-This cut the time it took for mail to get from Germany to Brazil from four days down to three.
+From September 1934 a second merchantman was sent for this, acting as support ship at each end of the trans-ocean run.
+Both vessels provided radio navigation signals and catapult launchings.
+Wals also could carry more fuel if needed.
+Some flew from the Canary Islands and the tender would steam to South America for 36 hours before catapulting the airplane.
+On the return trip it flew from Natal to Fernando de Noronha overnight and catapulted to West Africa after 12 hours travel on the ship.
+From April 1935 Wal were launched offshore, flew the entire distance across the ocean cutting down the trip from 5 days to three.

-From 1925 the French airline Compagnie Générale Aéropostale operated an airmail service on much the same route, from France to Brazil.
-The mail was flown only as far as Dakar in Senegal, West Africa, and then shipped across the South Atlantic to Natal aboard converted destroyers.
-The ocean crossing alone took five days, the whole trip eight days.
-From 1930 Aéropostale began trying to make the ocean crossing by air, but kept losing planes and crews and suffered from a lack of political support.
-Air France, of which Aéropostale had become a part, only began operating an all air service between Europe and South America in January 1936,[7] nearly two years after Lufthansa.
-That the Germans had succeeded in establishing the world's first regular intercontinental airline service before their competition was due, in no small part, to the sturdy and seaworthy Wal and its reliable BMW engines.
+From 1925 the French airline Compagnie Générale Aéropostale operated an airmail service on the same route from France to Brazil.
+Notably between Dakar in Senegal and Natal aboard converted destroyers over five days, eight days total.
+From 1930 Aéropostale kept losing planes and crews and suffered from a lack of political support with Air France (absorbing Aéropostale) resuming sevrice in January 1936, two years after Lufthansa.
+The Germans thus organized world's first regular intercontinental airline service and the success was due to the Wal and its reliable BMW engines...

 Variants